-We run Effective Facilitation Techniques Workshops where attendees have an immersive experience, which helps them appreciate what effective facilitation looks like, and the benefits it can bring to individuals and groups.
-Attendees are typically music practitioners and people considering going into careers in community music.
+Our Effective Facilitation Techniques Workshops provide an immersive experience.
+This helps participants appreciate what effective facilitation looks and feels like, and understand first hand the benefits it can bring to individuals and groups.
+Participants are typically music practitioners and people considering going into careers in community music.

-Essentially, attendees are taken through a condensed version of our week-long gamelan course.
+Attendees are taken through a condensed version of our week-long gamelan course.
 They learn to play a gamelan orchestra as a group of up to 20 people.
 They play traditional pieces, compose music, improvise and conduct.
-And the day’s experience is recorded on a professionally-produced CD for them to keep.
+The day’s experience is recorded on a professionally-produced CD for them to keep.

-The reflective discussions between musical activities, the listening back to recordings, and the musical exercises exploring social dynamics, are key to the learning.
+The reflective discussions between musical activities, listening back to recordings and musical exercises exploring social dynamics are key to the learning.